-We note the government announcement regarding socially distanced audiences at indoor venues from the 1st August 2020.
-We will continue to liaise with promoters and event organisers as we await further details.
+We note the Prime Minister's announcement on 22 February 2021 regarding the roadmap to ease lockdown restrictions in England and we are continuing to liaise with promoters and event organisers of all shows that are scheduled to take place before the 21 June 2021, expecting more changes to the events calendar.
 Please note that arranging a new date or cancelling a show is the decision of the artist and their management and not the hired venue.

 Confirmed changes to the events calendar can be found here.

 Please note that out of consideration for our neighbours and for the purposes of safety, you are not permitted to queue or camp outside the venue prior to the day of the show.

 Major road improvement works to improve capacity and flow of traffic are currently taking place, know before you go and check out this link for up to date travel information: https://tfgm.com/major-works-and-events/

 Where possible, road users are advised to look for alternative routes, travel outside of peak times and consider public transport options.
 People who have to drive into the city should plan ahead, allow more travel time or consider travelling outside peak hours.